Back to menu

 Seneca, Epistulae IX,77,1-3.
 Translation R.M.
 Gummere.

-The translation of Seneca's words contains a little error.
-The crowd is standing in pilis: not on the docks, but on the great mole in the harbour.
-Incidentally we learn that private mail arrived from Alexandria, perhaps also picked up elsewhere, and that special ships were used for that purpose, the naves tabellariae.
+In Gummere's translation Seneca wrote that the crowd is standing "on the docks", in pilis, but a better translation seems to be "on pillars", i.e. those of the great mole in the harbour.
+Incidentally we learn that private mail arrived from Alexandria (perhaps also picked up in other harbours), and that special ships were used for that purpose, the naves tabellariae.

 Very large ships were also required for the transport of obelisks, in which Puteoli played an essential role: